 Our rich data also allows us to explore a number of mechanisms through which these effects may operate.
-In particular, we find that token women's competence on group tasks is not rewarded with increased influence and that they get significantly lower returns to participating in discussions than all other participants in the study.
-We further find that changes in perceptions of influence across conditions are driven by men's behavior; our results are not driven by patterns of self-votes and women in majority-women groups do not differentially vote for other women.
+In particular, we find that token women's competence on group tasks is not rewarded with increased influence and that they get significantly lower credit for participating in discussions than all other participants in the study.
+We further find that changes in perceptions of influence across conditions are driven by men's behavior; our results are not driven by patterns of self-votes, and women in majority-women groups do not differentially vote for other women.

+Unlike previous studies, our data also allow us to study how these dynamics change over time.
 In monthly survey data, we find modest evidence that token women are able to build general (as opposed to task-specific) influence in their groups over time.
-And we find no statistically significant differences for average program grades across the treatment conditions.
-However, we do find that correlates of future GPA3 are quite different for token women than for all other participants.
-Once we control for patterns of group influence, grades in prerequisite courses are correlated with future GPA for everyone except token women.
-For token women, group members' perceptions of their influence are disproportionately correlated with future GPA.
+And, we find no statistically significant differences for average program grades across the treatment conditions.
+However, we do find that correlates of future academic performance4 are quite different for token women than for all other participants, which suggests avenues for future research.